skywind3000/vim-quickui/MANUAL.md

 ### Context menu

-Context menu imitates Windows context menu (triggered by your mouse right button), which will display around the cursor:
+Context menu imitates the Windows right-click menu and appears near the cursor:

 ![](https://skywind3000.github.io/images/p/quickui/context.png)

-It is usually used to present some commands that will do something with source code in the current line.
+It is typically used to present commands relevant to the source code at the current line.

 **APIs**:

-open the context menu:
+Open the context menu:

 ```VimL
 quickui#context#open(content, opts)
 ```

-Parameter `content` is a list of `[text, command]` items. `opts` is a dictionary of options, has similar options in `listbox` but an additional option:
+Parameter `content` is a list of `[text, command]` items. `opts` is a dictionary sharing the same options as `listbox`, with one addition:

-- `ignore_case`: ignore case of the keyword, default 1.
+- `ignore_case`: ignore case when matching keywords, default 1.

 **Sample code**: